The LATIN QVARTER

 and a Man

 The Song of Arms and a Man tells the story of Aeneas’ escape from Troy, his stay with Dido and his struggle to fulfil his destiny as founder of Rome.
-The Latin readings are selective but tell the whole story of the poem, rarely heard, in a unique presentation of the original verse, echoing the ancient culture of public performance of poetry.
+These readings from Virgil's Aeneid are selective, but tell the whole story of the poem, rarely heard, in a unique presentation of the original Latin verse, echoing the ancient culture of public performance of poetry.

 Elizabeth Donnelly as Venus